GfSE/SAF-Specification/stakeholders.md

 * Are safety related design principles) followed e.g. segregation of monitors or independence or redundant elements?
 * How are error states handled?
 * How are safety features verified?
-* How do the logical system elements interact to to provide the system function?
+* How do the logical system elements interact to provide the system functions?

+  ***Rationale:  In my role, I use them as basis for understanding interfaces on logical level.***
 * How do the physical system elements interact to provide the system function?
 * How does a system function interact with its environment?
 * How does criticality propagate down the system hierarchy?